byteball/aabot/README.md

 ```js
 await aa_state.followAA(aa_address);
 ```
-From now on, all triggers to this AA will be executed immediately upon receipt and an estimation of the future AA state available as:
+From now on, all triggers to this AA will be executed immediately upon receipt and an estimation of the future AA state will be available as:
 ```js
 // returns the estimated future state of all followed AAs, this object can be used in calls
 // to aa_composer.estimatePrimaryAATrigger() if you want to estimate the effects of a trigger